 The Gospel for Those Broken by the Church – Dr Rod Rosenbladt offers the pure consolation of the Christian Gospel to those who understand what it means to be a bruised reed or a smoldering wick.
 Please listen.
 Then, re-listen.

-The Bondage of the Will Explained – Luther’s most important work, The Bondage of the Will, is here unpacked by some Lutheran theologians.
-In The Bondage of the Will, Luther explains (in classically bold ‘Luther-fashion’) the core human problem: namely, that our ‘wills’ (which refers, at least for Luther and indeed for Cranmer, to our ‘affections’) are by nature un-free and bound up in ‘an appetite for destruction.’
+The Bondage of the Will Explained – Luther’s most important work, The Bondage of the Will, is here unpacked by smarty-pants theologians.
+In The Bondage of the Will, Luther explains (in classically bold ‘Luther-fashion’) the core human problem: namely, that the human ‘will’ (which is directly linked, at least for Luther and Cranmer, to our ‘affections’) are by nature un-free and bound up in ‘an appetite for destruction.’
 By the way, nothing is more obvious, and yet hidden, from our visage than the captivity of our faculties.
 But it’s true.
-Obviously!
+And obviously!
 Alcoholics Anonymous recognizes this fact more readily than many Christians.

 EFAC-USA (Evangelical Fellowship in the Anglican Communion) – This unique group combines committed Evangelicals (the old meaning of that word — that is, historic and confessional Protestants) in the Anglican Church in North America, the Episcopal Church, and the Anglican Church of Canada.
 Pastor Ethan is a member of this group.